valiakon/MultimodalAnalysis_SpeakerDiarization/README.md

 1. Create dataset and Seperate video from audio
 2. Extract audio features from wav files
 3. Perform lip tracking on video frames
-4. Perform face detection and extract HOG features from images presenting only face
+4. Perform face detection using CNN Model and extract HOG features from images presenting only face
 5. Clustering with k-means algorithm using audio features, video features(face, mouth) combined and seperately
 6. Clustering of the above clusters for evaluation